tweag/github-value/README.md

   # Check the status of the app
   heroku ps

+  # Open the app in the browser
+  heroku open
   ```

+  The first time you visit the app it will walk you through creating the GitHub App in your organization.

   You will need to manually add the [config vars](https://devcenter.heroku.com/articles/config-vars) to the Heroku app.
 You can also edit config vars from your app’s `Settings` tab in the [Heroku Dashboard](https://dashboard.heroku.com/).